Ebu Bekir Is: Career

 Bekir is a product of the youth academies of SV Concordia Gernsheim, SC Viktoria 06 Griesheim and Eintracht Frankfurt.
 He was promoted to Eintracht Frankfurt's reserves in 2024, and was their youngest ever debutant at the age of 16 years, one month and 29 days.
 On 28 November 2024, he signed his first prorifessional contract with Eintracht Frankfurt until 2027, with an option to extend until 2028.
 He made the senior matchday squad for the first time for a UEFA Europa League match against Lyon on 12 December 2024.
-He made his senior and professional debut with Eintracht Frankfurt as a substitute in a Europa League loss to AS Roma on 30 January 2025.
-In a friendly match against Aston Villa on 27 july, he scored his first goal as a senior player, tying the game.
+He made his senior and professional debut with Eintracht Frankfurt as a substitute in a Europa League loss to Roma on 30 January 2025.

 International career

 Born in Germany, Bekir is of Turkish descent.
 He is a youth international for Germany, having played 10 times between the Germany U16s and Germany U17s.
+He participated in the 2025 FIFA U-17 World Cup with the U17s.